Alokkumar-8467/The-Complete-JavaScript/003_Data_Types/Readme.md

 'undefined'
 ```

-Undefined is undefined it not necessary that it containa any number
+Undefined is undefined it not necessary that it containa any number.
+We can't convert undefined to any other value.
 ```
 +undefined
 NaN